 Finding out more

 The About section provides more information, and the links at the top of the page will let you launch the Jalview Desktop, try out the JalviewLite applet demonstration pages.
 The Download page lets you get a Jalview Desktop installer for your system, and links to compiled jars and source code.

 Jalview is an open source project released under the GPL.
-Its development is coordinated by Jim Procter and Geoff Barton in the Computational Biology group at the University of Dundee, College of Life Sciences with support from the Biotechnology and Biological Science Research Council and the Wellcome Trust.
+Its development is coordinated by Jim Procter and Geoff Barton in the Computational Biology group at the University of Dundee, School of Life Sciences with support from the Biotechnology and Biological Science Research Council and the Wellcome Trust.